mozilla/addons-server/docs/topics/install-with-vagrant.rst

     cd zamboni
     vagrant up

-After about 5-10 minutes, depending on your Internet connection, vagrant boots an Ubuntu VM, installs required packages, and runs initialization scripts.
+After about 5-10 minutes, depending on your Internet connection, vagrant downloads the base VM image, boots an Ubuntu VM, installs required packages, and runs initialization scripts.

 Start The Dev Server
 --------------------